mie/mike4trenton37/README.md

 The rest of stories for me must have taken some time to dive into and research (accessibility tasks, CI/CD and other testing libraries).
 I definitely spent more time on the project than it was suggested, so I turned to the things I know better.

+I was a little bit confused with the server part but decided to implement what I think was better.
+This private api key is an entity that must only exist on the backend so I'm querying the original data source from my small proxy-handle.
+Adding something like process.env.API_KEY to query the original data source from the web app is not secure.
+I could have downloaded the dataset and served it statically but the api key was provided for a reason so I did what I did.

+Not going to lie I spent a lot more time on the project than was advised but I was trying to finish it during the weekend and at the end have the best version of it.

 ## Getting started

 First you need to obtain a valid API key to access the 1337's team resources which we are going to pull the data from.